ugovaretto/mini-slurm-tests/python/Readme.md

-# *Python* Slurm tests
+# *Python* *Slurm* tests

 Minimal set of *Slurm* tests showing how to use *Python*'s *subprocess* module to interact with *Slurm*.

-No proper error checking performed.
+No proper error checking performed, only basic parsing of returned results implemented.

 ### Run tests